This document shows details of the payroll schedule.

 The procedure for claiming the fee reimbursement is as follows:

-- The member of staff provides confirmation of PR/settled status (dated between 23 June 2016 and 31 December 2020) to his/her Head of School/Budget Centre.
+- The member of staff provides confirmation of PR/settled or pre-settled status (dated between 23 June 2016 and 31 December 2020) to his/her Head of School/Budget Centre.

 - The Head of School/Budget Centre completes the form, attaches the confirmation of PR/settled status and sends to the Payroll Office.